 |Total cost of breeding a Weimaraner litter of 6 puppies||$3,645||$15,057|

 The average cost of breeding a Weimaraner litter (the right way!) is about $9,350.
 And let’s say the cost to earn some titles is another $4,000 for competition (low estimate!).
 You are looking at a breeder spending on average of about $13,350 just to produce a well-bred litter.
-If there are 6 puppies in a litter, at $2,225 each, the breeder will barely meet their own costs.
+If there are 6 puppies in a litter, at $2,225 each, you can see that the price for your pup isn’t at all far-fetched and the breeder is barely meeting his or her own costs.